Introduction

 You can think of the mosfet as a digital switch (very simplified overview), when there is a voltage on the Gate pin, current is allowed to flow between the Source and the Drain pins.

-Mosfets are voltage driven rather than current driven devices and you may get away without the gate resistor.
-However, when a voltage is first applied to the gate pin, the mosfet can act like a capacitor and for a very short time draw quite a lot of current.
+However, I like to play safe.
+When a voltage is first applied to the gate pin, the mosfet can act like a capacitor and for a very short time draw quite a lot of current.
 The 200ohm resistor (100 ohm can also be used) slows this down a bit and keeps the Arduino from destroying itself.

 The 10K resistor pulls the Gate pin to ground when there is no signal from the Arduino and should be included.
 For one, it prevents the pin floating and causing ghost activity and for two, it stops the mosfet from going in to an undefined state which is basically a resistor and has the potential to burn up.